Die Reduktion der NH3-Emission - Lösung für die Landwirtschaft

 • pH value greater than 7

-• Temperature: constant at max.
+• Temperature: kept constant at max.
 12°C throughout the entire experiment

-• no sunlight on the barrels, this distorts the results
+• No sunlight on the barrels, that distorts the results.

 • Simultaneous measurement of other parameters such as ammonium, total nitrogen, C/N ratio, etc.

-Formulations of purely mineral-based and tribomechanically activated manure additives from the KALKMEISTER and STEINKRAFT brands were tested.
-The mixing ratios varied in each formulation.
+Formulations of purely mineral-based and tribomechanically activated slurry additives from the brands KALKMEISTER and STEINKRAFT were tested.
+The mixing ratios differed in each formulation.

 Recipe No. 1